By Goobuy Industrial Research Team | January 20, 2026

 Q6: What is the best camera interface for compact medical devices or internal monitoring?

 A: For space-constrained internal applications (e.g., cargo monitoring inside a delivery bot or documentation cams on a medical cart), USB 2.0/3.0 is often superior due to compatibility with x86/Android hosts.
-Compact modules, such as the Goobuy UC-501 usb camera Series, allow engineers to integrate vision into tight spaces (15x15mm) without the bulk of GMSL deserializer boards or the length limits of MIPI FPC cables.
+Compact modules, such as the Goobuy UC-501 Series, allow engineers to integrate vision into tight spaces (15x15mm) without the bulk of GMSL deserializer boards or the length limits of MIPI FPC cables.

 Q7: What is the fastest way to prototype Visual SLAM on ROS 2?